-There's a creep in the barn, and I'm not just talking about me.
-A creep is a pen with a special gate that allows young lambs to enter and keeps their gluttonous mothers out.
+There's a creep in the barn, and I'm not just talking about me :) A creep is a pen with a special gate that allows young lambs to enter but keeps their gluttonous mothers out.
 I'm not sure why it's called a creep.
 Lambs don't creep.
 They don't crawl, slither, or move particularly slowly.
-Regardless how it got the name, setting one up is good practice for farms both large and small.
+Regardless of how it got the name, setting one up is good practice for farms both large and small.

 Creep feeding is a business strategy, especially for larger sheep farmers.
 It is generally more economical to feed the lamb directly rather than to feed its mother for milk production.
-Simply put, creep feeding allows for earlier weaning, and better conditioned lambs.
-It also takes pressure off the lactating ewes and enables them to re-build fat reserves sooner.
+Simply put, creep feeding allows for earlier weaning and better conditioned lambs.
+It also takes pressure off the lactating ewes which enables them to re-build fat reserves sooner.
 Growing lambs are fed between .5 pound to 1 pound of high protein (18% to 20%) grain per day.
-Depending on the production plan, weaning generally occurs at 6 months when lambs weigh around 45 or 50 pounds.
+Depending on the production plan, weaning can occur in as few as 60 days.

 EZWean ring, ewes and lambs stay together.
 It allows for unrestricted grazing while facilitating a stress-free weaning.

-An Australian company (Easy Wean) makes an easy-on/easy-off plastic "nose ring" device for lambs which has proven quite successful worldwide.
+An Australian company (Easy Wean) makes an easy-on/easy-off plastic "nose ring" device for lambs.
+I've never used it, but it has proven successful worldwide.
 Little points on the ring make nursing uncomfortable for the ewe, so the lamb's attempts are gradually rejected.
-It stays on for a few weeks, accomplishing the weaning while allowing the ewes and lambs to remain together.
+It stays on for a few weeks, accomplishing the weaning while still allowing the ewes and lambs to remain together.
 It looks a little strange, but supposedly it does work.

 Kids love lambs, and the creep pen is their own personal petting zoo.

 On our farm, creep feeding is just a good way to give our lambs extra supplement and conditioning before an all grass-fed summer.
-It's also an important sanctuary area from the main flock.
-As soon as the new lambs (and their mothers) are introduced into the combined living area, they gravitate almost immediately to the creep as a quiet refuge.
-I like to keep it lighted as well.
-It's a clean, comfortable, inviting place to be.
-If I'm bottle supplementing, that also takes place in the creep.
-The best thing about the creep however is that it gives our children a special place to hang out with the lambs!
+It's also an important sanctuary from the busy main pen area.
+I like to keep it lighted as well when the lambs are very young.
+It's just a clean, comfortable place to be.
+If I'm bottle supplementing lambs, that also takes place in the creep.
+But the best thing about the creep is that it gives little kids a special place to hang out with the lambs!
 Our youngest can spend an hour or more in there just visiting with her little friends.
 Super cute.

 Yes, there's a creep in our barn, but it's one we all like having around!